blackbird71SR/Hello-World/README.md

 - [x] **SQL**

+SQL is a domain-specific language used in programming and designed for managing data held in a relational database management system (RDBMS), or for stream processing in a relational data stream management system (RDSMS).
+It is particularly useful in handling structured data

 - [x] **Standard ML**

 Standard ML is a general-purpose, modular, functional programming language with compile-time type checking and type inference; and a descendant of the ML programming language used in the Logic for Computable Functions theorem-proving project.